apache/trafficcontrol/docs/source/api/v5/servers_id.rst

 Response Structure
 ------------------
-:cachegroup:       A string that is the :ref:`name of the Cache Group <cache-group-name>` to which the server belonged
+:cacheGroup: A string that is the :ref:`name of the Cache Group <cache-group-name>` to which the server belonged

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``cachegroup`` - improperly formatted camelCase.

-:cachegroupId:     An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server belonged
+:cacheGroupID: An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server belonged

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``cachegroupId`` - improperly formatted camelCase.

-:cdnId:            The integral, unique identifier of the CDN to which the server belonged
+:cdnID: The integral, unique identifier of the CDN to which the server belonged

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``cdnId`` - improperly formatted camelCase.

-:cdnName:          Name of the CDN to which the server belonged
+:cdn: Name of the CDN to which the server belonged

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``cdnName``.
+It has been changed for consistency with others e.g. ``type``, ``status``, etc.

 :configUpdateTime: The last time an update was requested for this server.
 This field defaults to standard epoch
 :configApplyTime:  The last time an update was applied for this server.
 This field defaults to standard epoch
 :domainName:       The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`